chrishumboldt/Webplate/README.md

 While version 4 has many of the same core features as version 3, it is not recommended that you try and migrate.
 Version 4 has many philosophical and developmental differences, from the the altered Web namespace to the build tools.
 Version 3 will however be branched and maintained for bug fixes.

 If you wish to attempt a migration do so only for smaller projects as for larger projects it would be not be wise, even though it is technically possible.

+## Documentation
+Webplate has many aspects to it so for more information view the comprehensive [online documentation](http://getwebplate.com/documentation).

 ## Author
 Created and maintained by Chris Humboldt<br>